danielaparker/jsoncons/README.md

 #### cbor

-The `cbor` extension supports encoding json to and decoding from the [cbor](http://cbor.io/) binary serialization format.
+The `cbor` extension supports decoding a packed CBOR data item to an unpacked (json) value and encoding an unpacked (json) value to a packed  CBOR data item.
+It also supports a set of operations on a view of a CBOR data item for iterating over and accessing nested CBOR data items.

 This example illustrates encoding a [Reputation Interchange](https://tools.ietf.org/rfc/rfc7071.txt) data object to and from cbor.